Buying real estate in Mozambique?

 Do I have to declare the property to the IRS from Mozambique?

-Owning foreign real estate in Mozambique does not by itself require filing a specific IRS form, but any rental income you earn or capital gains when you sell must be reported on your US tax return because the United States taxes citizens on their worldwide income regardless of where it is earned.
+US citizens who own property in Mozambique are not required to file a specific IRS form just for owning foreign real estate, but any income generated from that property (rental income, capital gains on sale) must be reported on your US tax return because the United States taxes its citizens on worldwide income regardless of where the property is located.

 Will I pay tax twice in the US and Mozambique in 2026?